Control-oriented Clustering of Visual Latent Representation: Conclusion

 \section{Conclusion}

-We presented an empirical investigation of the geometry of the visual representation space in an end-to-end image-based control policy for planar pushing.
+We presented an empirical investigation of the geometry of the visual representation space in an end-to-end image-based control policy for \rv{both discrete and continuous environments}.
 We demonstrated that, similar to the phenomenon of neural collapse in image classification, a prevalent control-oriented law of clustering emerges in the visual representation space.
 Further, this law of clustering can be effectively leveraged to pretrain the vision encoder for improved test-time performance.

-Our research opens up lots of future research directions, such as theoretical analysis and justification of control-oriented clustering, extension of such investigation to image-based control policies trained from reinforcement learning, and connections to neuroscience and cognitive science.
+\textbf{Limitations and future work}\ \ Our research opens lots of future research directions, such as theoretical analysis of control-oriented clustering, extension of such investigation to policies trained from reinforcement learning, and connections to neuroscience. \rv{A major limitation of our work is the observation of NC and pretraining using NC require groundtruth relative poses during training, which is challenging to scale to complex tasks with multiple or deformable objects.}